hawkinsw/CS5138/MiniAssignmentXFilTra8/Assignment.md

 2. Using DTrace to monitor the files that the chosen program opens as it operates.
 3. Using DTrace to block access to *one* of those files by the program-under-study and document how the application behaves in the presence of that failure.

+> Note: Because of platform differences, there is an alternate formulation of this assignment for those who are running Apple silicon-based macOS laptops and desktops.
+The overall theme of the project does not change -- using DTrace to experiment with a program -- so please continue reading.
+However, some technical details will differ.
+See [below](#apple-silicon-based-macos-alternative-assignment-information) for more information.

 ## An Example

 To give you a better understanding of what I expect, I have performed an analysis that exemplifies an exemplary submission.
 Your research and documentation do not need to be *as* complete as what I will write below, but your writeup should be substantially similar.